Beneficial Ownership Information Reporting FAQs

 Can Parasec assist with my BOI filing(s)?

 Please note: These FAQs are not intended to provide legal advice and should not be relied upon as such.
-We suggest speaking with your legal and tax professionals before deciding in the CTA will impact you and your business.
+We suggest speaking with your legal and tax professionals before deciding if the CTA will impact you and your business.